-The Offsets assessment guide (XLS 51.2 KB) (OAG) is a tool that has been developed for expert users in the department to assess the suitability of offset proposals.
+The Offsets assessment guide (XLSM 51.2 KB) (OAG) is a tool that has been developed for expert users in the department to assess the suitability of offset proposals.
 The guide is also available to proponents to assist with planning and estimating future offset requirements.

 The following information is best understood when the OAG is also open for you to see.